taringamberini/self-logging-comments/README.md

 ```

-### Adding a scenario
+### Logging a scenario

-If you like you can add a scenario too:
+If you like you may log a scenario too:

 ```
 SelfLoggingCommenter_en __ = new SelfLoggingCommenter_en(LOGGER).